 Geoff Berner performed a quirky, cocky, and at some times sing-along set that was as sharp as it was catchy; and included a somewhat polka and very Vancouver rendition of “F*ck the Police."

-An announcement was made shortly after Bernerto ensure everyone who had purchased a ticket for “chickensh*t bingo” would make their way outside to the stage/chickencoop.
+At 11pm the night paused for "chickensh*t bingo."
 Imagine a lottery, but with the method of choosing the number to be determined by where a chicken chooses to relieve herself on a large bingo-marked board.
-“It’s past her bedtime!” the announcer hollered, ” So imagine how you act at a racetrack… and please do the opposite!”
+“It’s past her bedtime!" the announcer hollered, " So imagine how you act at a racetrack… and please do the opposite!”
 The crowd hushed, or at least did what passes for a hush when you have 40 drunk people outside.
 Bets were taken on where exactly a chicken would poop on a grid, and almost immediately #99 took home the $100 prize.

-And what’s an alternative event in Vancouver without some burlesque?
-Tristan Risk was there, nipple tassels and all, to perform a seductive and humorous dance that concluded with animatronic lady parts – with teeth!
-This is something I recommend witnessing for yourself.
+And what’s an alternative event in Vancouver lately without some burlesque?
+Tristan Risk was there, nipple tassels and all, to perform a seductive and humorous dance that concluded with animatronic lady parts - with teeth!

 The night ended with a stomp as Renee de la Prade from San Fransisco.
 On a portable wooden platform she accented her performance with the might of her boots and a voice that transitions between feminine, childlike, and guttural effortlessly as she stomped and squeezeboxed her way through an entrancing and fun set which was a kind of French/Irish folk punk.